Red River Rivalry: 2004–2009

 The 2007 match-up between Oklahoma and Texas was predicted to be the No. 3 game to watch in 2007 by SI.com's "Top 20 Games To Watch In 2007" list, and it did not disappoint.
 The game was close from start to finish as the Sooners struck first with a quick touchdown pass to TE Jermaine Gresham.
 QB Colt McCoy's passing attack responded quickly to tie the game for the 'Horns, then again to take a lead, particularly off the efforts of TE Jermichael Finley.
 The Sooners were able to tie the score going into the half off of another Sam Bradford-to-Jermaine Gresham connection.
 The Longhorns were able to get into the red zone at the beginning of the second half, but a costly fumble by RB Jamaal Charles at the 5-yard line cut short the momentum.
 A few series later, RB DeMarco Murray ripped off a 65-yard TD run to give the Sooners a 21–14 lead.
 The 'Horns did not take this lying down, as they were able to score soon thereafter.
 The Oklahoma passing attack scored the final touchdown of the game with about ten minutes left to play, on a 35-yard touchdown pass to WR Malcolm Kelly from Bradford.
-The 'Horns threatened twice in the final waning minutes, as it took a CB Reggie Smith interception and defensive play against star WR Limas Sweed to secure the win for Oklahoma.
+The 'Horns threatened twice in the final waning minutes, and it took a CB Reggie Smith interception and defensive play against star WR Limas Sweed to secure the win for Oklahoma.

-The 2008 Meeting of the Red River Rivalry ended Texas 45, Oklahoma 35.
+The 2008 Meeting of the Red River Rivalry ended Texas 45-Oklahoma 35.
+At the time, it was the highest scoring event in the history of rivalry (the 2021 game now holds that record, with Oklahoma beating Texas, 55–48), and it was seen by the most fans, a record 92,182.
 Oklahoma ranked No. 1 in the nation and Texas was ranked No. 5.
 Both were 5–0 coming into the game.
 In the first quarter, Bradford completed a 5-yard touchdown pass to Manuel Johnson.
 The Sooners led 7–0.
 With 6:41 left in the first quarter, Texas answered with a Hunter Lawrence 26-yard field goal.
 OU scored 2 touchdowns in the second quarter and Texas scored two touchdowns and a field goal including a 96-yard kickoff return by Jordan Shipley.
 The score at the half was 21–20 OU.

-Texas ended up winning this 103rd meeting, 45–35.
-At the time, it was the highest scoring event in the history of rivalry (the 2021 game now holds that record, with Oklahoma beating Texas, 55-48), and it was seen by the most fans, a record 92,182.